ildikoholicza-eng/LuminaeBeauty/README.md

-# LuminaeBeauty
-## Project Overview
-#### This project demonstrates the design and implementation of a professional Data warehouse using Microsoft SQL Server(T-SQL).
-It follows the Medallion Architecture to transform raw, synthetic e-commerce data into actionable business intelligence.
-The goal is to provide a clean, reliable " Single Source of Truth" for the company moving from messy ingestion to high-value reporting.
-#### Data Source: Import data from 5 sources: e-commerce orders, Meta ads, Google PPC, Email Analytics, Web Analytics.

-### The Architecture
-#### I have implemented a three-layer Medallion system to ensure data integrity and scalability:
-#### - Bronze (Raw): Landing zone for original CSV files.
-Data is stored as VARCHAR(MAX) to prevent ingestion failures.
-#### - Silver (Cleaned): Data is cast to correct types (Dates, Decimals, Integers), duplicates are removed, and NULLs are handled.
-#### - Gold (Curated): Business-Level aggregates and joined tables optimised for reporting and visualisation.

-### Data Sources (Synthetic)
-#### The warehouse ingests five core marketing and sales streams:
-#### 1, Orders Raw: Customer transactions and revenue.
-#### 2, Web Analytics Raw: Site traffic and user behaviour.
-#### 3, Email Analytics Raw: Newsletter performance  (Open, Clicks).
-#### 4, Google PPC Raw: Search engine marketing spend and performance.
-#### 5, Meta Ads Raw: Social Media advertising metrics.
-### Key Technical Features

-#### Indempotent Scripts: All SQL scripts use IF NOT EXISTS and DROP TABLE IF EXISTS logic.
-This ensures the environment can be reset or redeployed safely without causing  system errors or accidental data loss.
-#### Defensive Schema Design: Schemas are created dynamically using EXEC to bypass batch requirements, demonstrating advanced T-SQL scripting.
-#### Future-Ready: The Gold Layer is designed to integrate with visualisation tools such as Power BI or Tableau for executive reporting.

-### How to Use
-#### 1,  Clone the repo: Download the SQL scripts and CSV files.
-#### 2, Rum Setup: Execute  0_setup_database.sql to create the LuminaeBeauty database and the Bronze/Silver/Gold schemas.
-#### 3, Ingest Data: Use the provided scripts to import the CSV files into the Bronze schema.
-#### 4, Transform: Run the Silver and Gold layer scripts to process the data.

-##### Roadmap: Database Schema Design -> Bronze Ingestion Script -> Silver Layer Data Cleaning -> Gold Layer Aggregations -> Dashboard Integration
-##### Small note here, I handled NULL values by imputing 'unknown1 or 0 due to lack of control over source data.
-My project aims to trace the data through the pipeline and demonstrate calculations using simple business logic.
-There is a difference between missing data and actual null values.
-I also left some aggregated columns in the bronze layer as calculations were based on skewed numbers.
-I decided every calculation should happen in the gold layer with clean data.

-##### Initially, the project was designed to ingest 'Dirty' AI-generated data to simulate real-world tracking issues (Nulls and 'Unknown' tags).
-My original intent was to visualize these gaps in the final analysis.

-##### However, during the transition to the Gold Layer (Star Schema), I identified that the volume of invalid data prevented a meaningful ROAS (Return on Ad Spend) calculation.
-Since I lacked access to the source generator to 'fix' the upstream logic, I made the strategic decision to implement a Data Quality Gate at the Silver-to-Gold transition.

-##### Decision: I excluded records with NULL or Unknown campaign names.
-##### Result: This allowed for a technically sound Star Schema that could be successfully plugged into Tableau, prioritizing a 'Clean Source of Truth' for the final stakeholders.

-###### Feel free to use the scripts and dataset
+# LumineaBeauty: Omni-Channel Marketing Intelligence Platform
+### *A Medallion Architecture Portfolio Project*

+## 🌟 Project Overview
+**LumineaBeauty** is an end-to-end data warehousing solution built using **Microsoft SQL Server (T-SQL)**.
+This project transforms messy, synthetic e-commerce data into a "Single Source of Truth" for business intelligence.

+I initiated this project to test my technical grit by applying a **Medallion Architecture** to a complex marketing setting.
+Drawing on my **HND in Marketing** and my background in the beauty industry, I designed this system to reconcile advertising spend with transactional revenue—a core challenge in modern e-commerce.

+This project was inspired by the architectural principles taught by **Baraa Khatib**, which I then adapted and expanded upon independently to handle high-complexity marketing datasets.

+## 🏗️ The Architecture
+I implemented a three-layer Medallion system to ensure data integrity and scalability:
+* **Bronze (Raw):** The landing zone for original CSV files.
+Data is stored as `VARCHAR(MAX)` to ensure 100% ingestion success without data type conflicts.
+* **Silver (Cleaned):** Data is cast to correct types (Dates, Decimals, Integers), duplicates are removed, and `NULL` values are handled (imputed as 'unknown' or 0).
+* **Gold (Curated):** Business-level aggregates and joined tables optimized for reporting and visualization.

+## 📊 Data Sources (Synthetic)
+The warehouse ingests and synchronizes five core marketing and sales streams:
+1.  **Orders Raw:** Customer transactions and revenue.
+2.  **Web Analytics Raw:** Site traffic and user behavior.
+3.  **Email Analytics Raw:** Newsletter performance (Opens, Clicks).
+4.  **Google PPC Raw:** Search engine marketing spend and performance.
+5.  **Meta Ads Raw:** Social Media advertising metrics.

+## 🧠 Key Technical Features & Challenges

+### **1. Resilience Against "Dirty" Data**
+The dataset was intentionally AI-generated to be "hard and messy," simulating real-world tracking issues.
+I encountered significant challenges with missing campaign tags and null values.
+This project pushed me to my limits, but I remained resilient, learning new ways to script SQL and troubleshoot deep logic errors.

+### **2. Strategic Data Quality Gate**
+During the transition to the Gold Layer (Star Schema), I identified that the volume of invalid data prevented a meaningful ROAS (Return on Ad Spend) calculation.
+Since I lacked access to the source generator to "fix" the upstream logic, I made a strategic decision:
+* **Decision:** I implemented a strict **Data Quality Gate**, excluding records with `NULL` or `Unknown` campaign names.
+* **Result:** This allowed for a technically sound Star Schema that provides a "Clean Source of Truth" for stakeholders, prioritizing accuracy over volume.

+### **3. Advanced T-SQL Scripting**
+* **Idempotent Scripts:** Used `IF NOT EXISTS` and `DROP` logic to ensure the environment is safely repeatable.
+* **Deterministic Hashing:** Implemented **MD5 Hashing** to join disparate datasets (Marketing vs. Orders) where no natural primary key existed.
+* **Defensive Design:** Used dynamic SQL (`EXEC`) for schema creation to bypass batch requirements.

+## 🛠️ How to Use
+1.  **Clone the Repo:** Download the SQL scripts and CSV files.
+2.  **Run Setup:** Execute `0_setup_database.sql` to create the `LumineaBeauty` database and the Bronze/Silver/Gold schemas.
+3.  **Ingest Data:** Use the provided scripts to import the CSV files into the Bronze schema.
+4.  **Transform:** Run the Silver and Gold layer scripts to process the data into the final reporting views.

+## 🛣️ Roadmap
+**Database Design** ➔ **Bronze Ingestion** ➔ **Silver Cleaning** ➔ **Gold Aggregation** ➔ **Dashboard Integration (Power BI/Tableau)**

+---
+*Note: This project represents my commitment to striving for senior-level standards.
+It proves that I have the resilience to tackle projects "bigger than I can chew" and the technical ability to deliver a professional finish.*